vivekanandpkr/vivekanandpkr/README.md

 # Hello, I'm Vivek.

 I'm on a journey to analyse and extract meaningful information from big data using AI, Machine Learning, and Statistics.
 8+ years’ experience in Analytics, Business Intelligence, Digital Data Strategy, Automation, Machine Learning and HQ Finance Reporting.
-I've diversified experience and eager to pilot new ideas.
+I've diversified experience, worked in multiple countries & cultures and I'm eager to pilot new ideas.

 Developing this space as one of my primary hobbies and contributing it like a Minimum Viable Product (MVP).